Understanding Health Insurance for Expats in the Gulf: A Complete Guide

 What’s Not Always Covered

-• Pre-existing conditions (some plans limit coverage for the first year)
+• Pre-existing conditions (some insurers limit coverage in the first year)

 Tips for Expats on Using Health Insurance

-2. Check hospital networks — your insurance may only work at specific hospitals or clinics.
+• Check hospital networks some plans are valid only at partner hospitals or clinics.

 Comments